ml-toolkits/mlflavors/docs/index.rst

         - `MLflow-SDV <https://mlflavors.readthedocs.io/en/latest/examples.html#sdv>`_
         - Synthetic Data Generation

-The MLflow interface for the supported frameworks closely follows the design of built-in flavors.
+The interface design for the supported frameworks is similar to many of the existing built-in flavors.
 Particularly, the interface for utilizing the custom model loaded as a ``pyfunc`` flavor for generating predictions uses a single-row Pandas DataFrame configuration argument to expose the parameters of the flavor's inference API.